mps9506/rATTAINS/cran-comments.md

 ## Comments

-* This submission ensures API functions return consistent data structures between different web API calls.
+* This submission includes minor fixes to build errors introduced by the upstream dependency vcr v2.

 ## Reverse dependencies